akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 @@@warning { title="API may change" }

 Alpakka Google Cloud BigQuery was added in Alpakka 2.0.2 in July 2020 and is marked as "API may change".
 Please try it out and suggest improvements.
-[Issue #2353](https://github.com/akka/alpakka/issues/2353)
+[PR #2548](https://github.com/akka/alpakka/pull/2548)

 @@@